Ramiro Canovas

 Ramiro Canovas (born August 6, 1981) is an Argentine professional footballer who plays as a center back for the Atlanta Silverbacks in the North American Soccer League.

 Career

 Early career

 Born in Buenos Aires, Argentina, Canovas started his career in the United States with the Mercer University Bears before joining the Melchester Wings in the Atlanta District Amateur Soccer League.
 He then joined the Atlanta Silverbacks Reserves, then known as Atlanta FC, of the National Premier Soccer League.
-Canovas scored the club's first ever goal in the Lamar Hunt U.S. Open Cup in 2008.
+Canovas scored the club's first ever goal in 2008.
 He then went on to captain the Silverbacks Reserves from 2010 to 2012.

 Atlanta Silverbacks

-On March 2, 2014 it was announced that Canovas had signed his first professional contract at age 32 with the Atlanta Silverbacks of the North American Soccer League.
-He then made his professional debut with the side on May 17, 2014 against the Carolina RailHawks.
+On March 2, 2014, it was announced that Canovas had signed his first professional contract at age 32 with the Atlanta Silverbacks of the North American Soccer League.
+He then made his professional debut with the side on May 17, 2014, against the Carolina RailHawks.
 He came on as a 6th-minute substitute for Edgar Espinoza as the Silverbacks lost 2–0.